Ajatt-Tools/gd-tools/README.md

 Follow the [general installation instructions](#general-installation-instructions), but add `mecabgoldendict %GDWORD% </path/to/user_dic.dic>` for Command Line instead.

 ### Tipps
+- You can change the font size to your liking if you edit the script and look for `font-size: `
 - The sentece is stored in the primary clipboard.
 So if you don't like the suggestions, you can search for some different substring.
 After that you can restore the sentence with a middle click.

 ## gd-pictures